danslinky/danslinky.co.uk/docs/resumes/index.md

 - devops
 - devsecops
 ---
-# Resume as a Service (RaaS)
+# OpenRaaS

 <!-- Hello, and welcome to my RaaS, you may! <small>~~RAaS~~ ~~rAAS~~ ~~rAPI~~</small> :eyes: How the devil are you?
 Have you had a good day?
 My name's Dan and I'm watching :material-youtube: [You](https://www.youtube.com/@AutoShenanigans).... -->

-The RaaS allows you, a potential technical recruiter, hiring manager or fellow Platform comrade, to download my Resume.
+The open-source Resume as a service allows you, a potential technical recruiter, hiring manager or fellow Platform comrade, to download my Resume.

 ```mermaid
 graph LR